-Working to protect whales and dolphins and the places where they live.
+Working worldwide to protect whales and dolphins and the places where they live.

 WDC has thirty years' experience funding vital conservation, education and research projects around the globe.

 Wherever possible, we work with local communities and a guiding principle of any research is that techniques used must be as non-invasive as possible for the species involved.